hsh2001/apple-dark-mode/README.en.md

 }
 ```

-You should now manipulate the page based on this value when the webpage starts.
-If there is Cookie value, ignore the dark mode setting of device and manipulate the page according to the cookie value.
-If there is no Cookie value, no operation is performed.
-The stored value is an integer string and changes it back to an integer.
+Programs should manipulate the web page according to this value when the webpage starts.
+If there is a cookie value, they manipulate the webpage according to the cookie value instead of using the set value of Dark Mode in the device of users.
+They convert the stored value into a integer because it is a integer string.
 ```javascript
 //the preface omitted
 document.addEventListener('DOMContentLoaded', function () {